cloudfoundry/routing-release/README.md

     If you do not wish to use direnv, you can simply `source` the `.envrc` file in the root of the release repo.
 You may manually need to update your `$GOPATH` and `$PATH` variables as you switch in and out of the directory.

-1. Initialize and sync submodules.
+1. Initialize and sync submodules

     ```